sachsmc/plotROC-paper/Paper/sachs2015plotROC.md

 and the false positive fraction is the probability of a test positive in the healthy population:

-$$ FPF(c) = P\{ M \geq c | D = 0 \} $$
+$$ FPF(c) = P\{ M \geq c | D = 0 \}. $$

 Since the cutoff $c$ is not fixed in advance, one can plot the TPF against the FPF for all possible values of $c$.
 This is exactly what the ROC curve is, a plot of $FPF(c)$ on the $x$ axis and $TPF(c)$ along the $y$ axis as $c$ varies.
 A useless test that is not informative at all in regards to the disease status has $TPF(c) = FPF(c)$ for all $c$.
 The ROC plot of a useless test is thus the diagonal line.
 A perfect test that is completely informative about disease status has $TPF(c) = 1$ and $FPF(c) = 0$ for at least one value $c$.
 If the assumption that support of $M | D = 1$ is greater than that of $M | D = 0$ holds, then the ROC curve will lie in the upper left quadrant above the diagonal line, however this may not be the case in a particular sample.

 Given a sample of test and disease status pairs, $(M_1, D_1), \ldots, (M_n, D_n)$, I can estimate the ROC curve by computing proportions in the diseased and healthy subgroups separately.
-Specifically, given a fixed cutoff $c$, an estimate of the $TPF(c)$ is
+Specifically, given a fixed cutoff $c$, an estimate of the $TPF(c)$ is the proportion of test positives among the diseased subgroup:

 $$ \widehat{TPF(c)} = \frac{\sum_{i = 1}^n 1\{M_i \geq c\} \cdot 1\{D_i = 1\}}{\sum_{i=1}^n 1\{D_i = 1\}}, $$

-where $1\{\cdot\}$ is the indicator function.
-An estimate for $FPF(c)$ is given by a similar expression with $D_i = 1$ replaced with $D_i = 0$.
+where $1\{\cdot\}$ is the indicator function that equals 1 when the condition inside the parentheses is true and 0 otherwise.
+An estimate for $FPF(c)$ is the proportion of test positives among the healthy subgroup and is given by a similar expression with $D_i = 1$ replaced with $D_i = 0$.
 Calculating these proportions for $c$ equal to each unique value of the observed $M_i$ yields what is known as the empirical ROC curve estimate.
 The empirical estimate is a step function.
 Other methods exist to estimate the ROC curve, such as the binormal parametric estimate which can be used to get a smooth curve.
 There are also extensions that allow for estimation with time-to-event outcomes subject to censoring.
 For a more thorough reference on the methods and theory surrounding ROC curves, I refer interested readers to @pepe2003statistical.

 A common way to summarize the value of a test for classifying disease status is to calculate the area under the ROC curve (AUC).
 The greater the AUC, the more informative the test.
 The AUC summarizes the complexities of the ROC curve into a single number and therefore is widely used to facilitate comparisons between tests and across populations.
 It has been criticized for the same reason because it does not fully characterize the trade-offs between false- and true-positives.